Spotlight on Research

 January 26, 2018

-Based in Seattle, WA, Dillon is the principal researcher and is joined by a global team of co-investigators spanning multiple locations: Salvatore Ruggiero, DMD, MD, FACS, New York Center for Orthognathic and Maxillofacial Surgery (New York, NY); Anthony Morlandt, MD, DDS, Assistant Professor of OMS, University of Alabama (Birmingham, AL); Daniel Hammer, DDS, Collaborator, Chief Resident, Walter Reed National Military Medical Center – Department of OMS (Bethesda, MD); and Brent Ward, MD, DDS, Associate Professor, University of Michigan (Ann Arbor, MI).
+Based in Seattle, WA, Dillon is the principal researcher and is joined by a global team of co-investigators spanning multiple locations: Salvatore Ruggiero, DMD, MD, FACS, New York Center for Orthognathic and Maxillofacial Surgery (New York, NY); Anthony Morlandt, MD, DDS, Assistant Professor of OMFS, University of Alabama (Birmingham, AL); Daniel Hammer, DDS, Collaborator, Chief Resident, Walter Reed National Military Medical Center – Department of OMFS (Bethesda, MD); and Brent Ward, MD, DDS, Associate Professor, University of Michigan (Ann Arbor, MI).

 Dr. Dillon was awarded one of the 2018 Osteo Science Foundation Peter Geistlich Awards to pursue research on Pentoxifylline and Tocopherol in the Treatment of Medication-related Osteonecrosis of the Jaw.
 Dr. Jasjit Dillon discusses her interest in this research and how this research will help in finding a solution for patients dealing with MRONJ.
-This project is also funded by the OMS Foundation.
+This project is also funded by the OMFS Foundation.

 Medication-related osteonecrosis of the jaw (MRONJ) is a challenging complication of antiresorptive and antiangiogenic treatment.
 First reported over a decade ago, it is now a well-known entity, and its management and treatment remain a significant clinical challenge.
 In fact, over 6 million U.S. patients are estimated to be at risk of MRONJ.